 |Total Credits Required for Graduation||28|

 The American's Civics Act (HB2064) requires all students to pass a civics test in order to graduate from high school.
 The test is comprised of 100 questions identical to the United States Immigration and Naturalization Test.
 Once students pass the test with a score of 60% or above, it will be noted on their official transcript.
-Students graduating in 2017 and subsequent years must meet this requirement.
 It is the responsibility of all high school students, who did not pass the test during the previous school year, to review materials and ensure that they are signed up to take the test.
 Opportunities for testing are provided throughout the school year.

 Students transferring from a Traditional six period schedule to the four period block schedule used in the District may have modified credit requirements. (see GRADUATION REQUIREMENT MODIFICATION in section below)